 1:1 Point Transfers

-Your points can be worth even more than the travel redemption bonus by transferring your points to the 13 Chase transfer partners and booking award travel directly from your loyalty account.
+Your points can be worth even more than the travel redemption bonus by transferring your points to Chase transfer partners and booking award travel directly from your loyalty account.

 Some of the best partners include United Airlines, Southwest, Emirates, and British Airways.

 Are You Ready to Get the Chase Freedom?

 There are many reasons to get the Chase Freedom.
 For some people, this is their only credit card and they redeem the points for cash rewards.
 Others only use this card for the 5% bonus categories but use their other Chase card to earn 2 or 3x Ultimate Rewards points on other purchases.
 As long as you have a 670 credit score and not too many new credit cards, this is an easy credit card to get.

 - Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That's $750 toward travel when you redeem through Chase Ultimate Rewards®

 - 2X points on travel and dining at restaurants worldwide, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases.